 Norton has a rich ministry history both in pastoral ministry and education.
 While president of the Guam-Micronesia Mission, he oversaw a mission field that sees numerous missionaries each year, many of them student teachers serving the mission’s more than 10 schools.
 He has a passion for church planting and evangelism, having served as Florida Conference church planting director and as president/director of the Lay Institute for Evangelism.

 His more than 22 years of pastor ministry experience has included serving on the pastoral team of the Collegedale Adventist Church on the campus of Southern Adventist University in Tennessee.
 He also served as an adjunct professor at SAU.

 Norton and his wife, Julie, have two grown children, son Ken and daughter Michelle.

 W. Todd Pascoe joined the Walla Walla University board in 2016.
 He has a B.A. in History from Walla Walla University and a J.D. from Northwestern School of Law at Lewis & Clark.

 Todd is an attorney and has his own law firm.
 He specializes in criminal and family law, living out a calling to offer respect to each individual he serves.
-From 1999-2005, he was an associate attorney at Boyd, Gaffney, McCray, Sowards & Treosti, and prior to that taught high school history in Idaho from 1992-1995.
+He taught at Gem State Academy (1982-1985) and now co-teaches Start Law at Columbia Adventist Academy (2018-present).

-He enjoys spending time with his family, being active in church, sports, and exploring the outdoors from the Gorge to the Pacific.
-Todd and his wife, Laura, have a daughter, Savannah, who currently is attending Meadow Glade Adventist Academy.
+Todd enjoys spending time with his family, being active in church, sports, and exploring the outdoors from the Gorge to the Pacific.
+Todd and his wife, Laura, and are blessed with daughter, Savannah, who is attending Walla Walla University.

 David Prest, Jr.